viniciusban/awesomemess.com/_posts/2020-01-20-mocking-in-python.md

 ## Behind The Names

 I believe that naming things correctly is at the core of software development.
-Since there are a wide variety of terms in this subject area, and to avoid misunderstanding, it is necessary to set up a convention.
+Since there are a wide variety of terms about software tests, and to avoid misunderstanding, it is necessary to set up a convention.

 **Code under test** is our target i.e., the code we want to test.
 It normally is a method or a function.